xylosweden/xylosweden.github.io/docs/about.md

 permalink: /about/
 excerpt: "We are not just consultants – we are collaborators, providing the knowledge, resources, and guidance you need to effect real change."
 image_header: "/assets/images/desert-walk.jpg"
+feature_row:
+  - title: "Customer focus"
+    excerpt: "Creating a clear plan with an expected time frame of service delivery and transparent expenditure breakdown."
+  - title: "Excellence"
+    excerpt: "Continuously seeking improvement and innovation while delivering high-quality outcomes."
+  - title: "Collaboration"
+    excerpt: "Fostering a culture of open communication and close collaboration for collective success."
+  - title: "Passion"
+    excerpt: "Each client is unique and we embark on each project with a resolute objective to achieve long-term sustainability."
+  - title: "Continuous learning"
+    excerpt: "We proactively seek knowledge and promote knowledge sharing.
+We stay up-to-date with the latest sustainability practices."
+  - title: "Sustainability"
+    excerpt: "We strive to minimise negative impact while complying with the latest sustainable standards.
+"
 ---